LucasAlfare/FLTimer/ui/README.md

 The `DiposableEffect` side effect was choose once it provides a way to "remove" the previous attached function callback, which is a nice way to manage those callbacks if the UI needs repaint or something like that.

+Is important to know that the main layout UI for each platform is stored in their respective sub-projects.
+This module stores only the minimal components pieces to deal with the application.